 Over the past few years Pam Toon a licensed lay minister at St. Catherine’s became convinced that people need to know that God loves them, that ‘Prayer Makes a Difference’ and the way forward should be a gentle approach on the street.
 An ecumenical group was formed and after much prayer and training a regular time and space was found here at the Link.

-So not only do people find a listening ear most of the time, but on the second and third Saturday afternoons of each month volunteers are there to pray with, and for people, in a friendly environment.
+So not only do people find a listening ear most of the time, but on the second Saturday afternoon of each month volunteers are there to pray with, and for people, in a friendly environment.
 The Link Cafe, though closed as a cafe at 2pm, provides a cup of tea and acts as a base for those conversing on the street and handing out the ‘Prayer Makes a Difference’ cards.

 The response continues to be inspiring with people recognising God’s influence in their situations and coming back to tell us!